 The Knole sofa

-Built after 1660, the original Knole sofa, which launched a thousand imitations across the world, is covered in its original red velvet.
+Built c.1635-40, the original Knole sofa, which launched a thousand imitations across the world, is covered in its original red velvet.
 This, too, would have been used almost like a chair of state, and it’s possible that a post-restoration queen would have received guests on the sofa, sitting beneath a canopy in a state dressing room.
 It was carefully conserved at the Knole Conservation Studio and is currently kept behind glass in environmentally stable conditions in the Leicester Gallery.

 One of the many fascinating discoveries during the Inspired by Knole conservation project included the ebony kussenkast, found in pieces in Knole’s attics.
 The kussenkast has been recorded in Knole's inventories since 1730, and piecing it back together took painstaking work over a period of two years.
 There is 19th century photographic evidence of it in the Spangle Bedroom, and that is where it now resides.
 Loosely translated, kussenkast is Dutch for cushion wardrobe, so-called for the style of its carving rather than its use.
 It is notable due to its rarity as an exemplary piece of decorative furniture for both its period and style.